bbelyeu/flask-exceptions/README.md

     exceptions = AddExceptions(app, statsd=statsd)

 The default StatsD counter will be in the form `exceptions.xxx` with xxx being the status code.
-This does not take into account any prefix you added when instantiating StatsClient itself.
+This does not take into account any prefix you added when instantiating StatsDClient itself.

 You may customize the prefix of the StatsD key by setting `EXCEPTION_PREFIX` in your Flask app config.
 The default prefix is simple `exceptions`.